Testing the coupling of dark radiations in light of the Hubble tension: Methodology

 where $\Delta$ gives the difference compared to the value in $\Lambda$CDM.

-Because most information of $\tau_{\rm reio}$ comes from large-scale data, the parameter $\tau_{\rm reio}$ remains unaffected by the existence of SIdr.
-Large-scale perturbations enter the horizon at a late time when the nature of the dark radiation doesn't matter\footnote{At the late time, the self-scattering rate is far smaller than the universe expansion rate, thus can be taken as free-streaming radiation}.
+Because most of the information of $\tau_{\rm reio}$ comes from large-scale data, the parameter $\tau_{\rm reio}$ remains unaffected by the existence of SIdr.
+Large-scale perturbations enter the horizon at a late time when the nature of the dark radiation doesn't matter\footnote{At the late time, the self-scattering rate is far smaller than the universe expansion rate, and thus can be taken as free-streaming radiation.}.

-In the right panel of Figure~\ref{fig:Rnu}, we investigate the details of strong and medium self-interactions.
-It suggests that the parameter $R_\nu$ agrees with the $\Lambda$CDM in both cases.
-This implies the presence of free-streaming neutrinos necessary to account for the phase shift in the power spectra.
-It also shows that $G+R_{\nu}$ have a stronger tendency to $\Lambda$CDM, by allowing a fraction of SIdr approaching to zero, i.e., $R_x=0.047_{-0.053}^{+0.025}$, Planck data thus favors free streaming neutrino more than SIdr.
+In Fig~\ref{fig:pdf3}, we delve into the details of strong and medium self-interactions.
+The results suggest that the parameter $N_{\rm fs}$ aligns with the $\Lambda$CDM in both cases.
+This implies the presence of \lzy{FSdr} necessary to account for the phase shift in the power spectra. \lzy{It also indicates a strong tendency toward $\Lambda$CDM}, allowing for a fraction of SIdr approaching zero, i.e., $\tilde N_{\rm si}=0.31_{-0.35}^{+0.12}$,

-We compare the best-fit power spectrum with the $\Lambda$CDM in terms of the cosmic variance.
-The oscillations observed in Figure~\ref{fig:frac_diff} indicate a phase shift compared to the best-fit power spectrum of the $\Lambda$CDM.
-The cosmic variance can be calculated through the power spectrum $C_\ell$:
+We compare the best-fit power spectrum with that of $\Lambda$CDM in terms of the cosmic variance.
+The oscillations observed in Fig~\ref{fig:frac_diff} indicate a phase shift compared to the best-fit power spectrum of the $\Lambda$CDM.
+The cosmic variance can be calculated using the power spectrum $C_\ell$:

-As shown in Figure~\ref{fig:frac_diff}, the model without free streaming neutrinos remains consistent with the best-fit power spectrum from the Planck data.
+As depicted in Fig~\ref{fig:frac_diff}, the model without \lzy{FSdr} remains consistent with the best-fit power spectrum from the Planck data.
 The differences between the models are not apparent until the deep damping tail for $\ell>2000$.
-Therefore, high-resolution experiments will play a crucial role in distinguishing between these two models.
-On the other hand, when free-streaming neutrinos are included, the peaks exhibit more out-of-phase oscillations as shown in Figure~\ref{fig:frac_diff}.

-Additionally, in the second panel, we observe that the E-polarization data from Planck have limited constraints on the models, particularly in the case of free-streaming neutrinos.
+Therefore, high-resolution experiments will be crucial in distinguishing between these two models.
+On the other hand, when \lzy{FSdr} are included, the peaks exhibit more out-of-phase oscillations as shown in Fig~\ref{fig:frac_diff} because of the different $N_{\rm eff}$ from $\Lambda \rm CDM$.
+Additionally, in the second panel, we observe that the E-polarization data from Planck provides limited constraints on the models, especially in the case including \lzy{FSdr}. {In Appendix~\ref{appendix:actspt}, we show the result when including ACP and SPT polarization data.